okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-add-sdk-to-your-app/main/index.md

 After you add the SDK, test your app.
 The type of tests, which may include unit and integration tests, depend on your testing process and methodologies specific to your organization.
 You may also elect to deploy the app to a variety of environments during your testing.
 The goal is to ensure that the relatively simple addition of the Identity Engine SDK causes no changes to the app in regards to functionality, performance, or interoperability with other apps.
 Specifically, you may want to ensure that your previous calls to the Classic Engine SDKs are still working as expected.

 To preview the Identity Engine SDK features and authentication flows, review the sample applications included in the SDK.
-For information on configuring and running the sample apps, see [Run the sample apps](/docs/guides/oie-embedded-common-run-samples/-/main/#run-the-embedded-sdk-sample-app) and the use-cases.
+For information on configuring and running the sample apps, see [Run the sample apps](/docs/guides/oie-embedded-common-run-samples/-/main/#run-the-embedded-sdk-sample-app) and the use cases.

 ## Next Steps